GonzaloGuarner/ReactLawWebsite/README.md

 # Food Message — Law Website

 Frontend for **Food Message**, a React + TypeScript + Vite site for a lawyer specializing in food law, commercial law and consumer law.
-Deployed using Vercel at:  https://food-message-website.vercel.app/ (may migrate to replit/netlify)
+Deployed using Netlify at: https://food-message-test.netlify.app/ and using Vercel at:  https://food-message-website.vercel.app/

 ---